key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 ### Writing function interfaces
 The `Mutable` objects implicitly convert to an instance of a default class.
-Hence, **always use the default classes when specifying function interfaces** (obviously this only works if you only need read access in the function. **There is no implicit conversion from the default, immutable objects to the `Mutable` objects!**
+Hence, **always use the default classes when specifying function interfaces** (obviously this only works if you only need read access in the function). **There is no implicit conversion from the default, immutable objects to the `Mutable` objects!**